KhiopsML/khiops-doc/docs/tutorials/storage.md

 # Read Data Directly from S3 & GCS

-Khiops seamlessly integrates with cloud storage services, enabling **direct reading and writing of datasets stored in Amazon S3 and Google Cloud Storage (GCS)**.
+Khiops seamlessly integrates with cloud storage services, enabling **direct reading and writing of datasets stored in AWS S3 and Google Cloud Storage (GCS)** buckets.
 By using Khiops dedicated cloud storage drivers, you can process large-scale datasets **without having to manually download or transfer files**, significantly improving efficiency and scalability in cloud-based workflows.

 With these drivers, Khiops treats cloud storage **just like a local filesystem**, meaning that all Khiops commands and workflows remain unchanged—only the dataset paths need to be adjusted.

 !!! info "Driver Installation Support"
     On **Windows** and *macOS*, Khiops drivers are only supported through Conda.
 If you are using another installation method on these operating systems, consider switching to a Conda environment to enable driver support.
-    On **Linux**, Khiops drivers are supported through both Conda (Python only) and by using the binary installation method (compatible with the Khiops Application and Python via pip).
+    On **Linux**, Khiops drivers are supported through both Conda (Python only) and by using the binary installation method (compatible with the [Khiops Application][nocode] and Python via pip).

+[nocode]: nocode.md

 ## Using Khiops with Google Cloud Storage (GCS)